 Additional tests on a sample of this fluid can help diagnose an infection or tumor.
-Your doctor may take a tissue sample (biopsy) from the tumor to look for cancer cells or drain part of the cerebrospinal fluid to look for abnormalities.
+Your doctor may take a tissue sample (biopsy) from cancer to look for cancer cells or drain part of the cerebrospinal fluid to look for abnormalities.

-If the tests reveal a medical problem, treating it should also cure the papilledema.
-For example, you may need antibiotics for a brain infection, surgery to drain an abscess or remove a tumor or drugs to dissolve a blood clot.
+If the tests reveal a medical problem, treating it should also cure papilledema.
+For example, you may need antibiotics for brain infection, surgery to drain an abscess or remove a tumor, or drugs to dissolve a blood clot.

 Your doctor can change a problematic medication.

 Otherwise, your symptoms will probably guide your treatment.
-With mild papilledema and no symptoms, your doctor may simply continue to check and test regularly for any vision problems as soon as possible.
+With mild papilledema and no signs, your doctor may continue to check and regularly test for any vision problems as soon as possible.

 For mild vision loss, the usual treatment is to lose weight and take a diuretic called acetazolamide.
 This medicine helps reduce the pressure inside your head by decreasing the amount of fluid in your body and the amount of fluid your brain produces.

-When you are overweight, losing only 5% to 10% of your body weight can improve symptoms and sometimes even cure papilledema.
-If you are having difficulties, ask your doctor if you could be a candidate for weight loss surgery.
+When you are overweight, losing only 5% to 10% of your body weight can improve symptoms and even cure papilledema.
+If you have difficulties, ask your doctor if you could be a candidate for weight loss surgery.

 You can take an analgesic for your headaches.
 Topiramate (Topamax), used for migraines and attacks, also helps some people lose weight and decreases the pressure inside the skull.

-If your vision gets worse despite all these efforts, there are different types of brain surgery to relieve pressure and protect your optic nerve.
+Despite all these efforts, there are different types of brain surgery to relieve pressure and protect your optic nerve if your vision gets worse.
 Unless your doctor finds a specific cause and treats it successfully, the papilledema can return.

-Your doctor may perform a lumbar puncture, also called a spinal tap, to drain extra fluid from your brain and reduce swelling.
-Your doctor may also prescribe acetazolamide (Diamox) to keep the nervous system pressure at a normal level.
+Your doctor may perform a lumbar puncture called a spinal tap to drain extra fluid from your brain and reduce swelling.
+Your doctor may also prescribe acetazolamide (Diamox) to keep the nervous system pressure average.

 If being overweight or obese causes papilloedema, your doctor may recommend a weight loss plan and a diuretic, which can help reduce the pressure inside your head.

 If high blood pressure is causing papilledema, your doctor may prescribe medications to keep your blood pressure under control.
-Common medications for high blood pressure include:
+Common medicines for high blood pressure include: